Federal Deception Law

 Essential Private Remedies for Marketplace Deception

-- The most detailed and up to date analysis of the Telephone Consumer Protection Act (TCPA)--today's hottest consumer litigation area offering statutory damages for robocalls and texts.
+- The most detailed and up to date analysis of the Telephone Consumer Protection Act (TCPA—today's hottest consumer litigation area (including Supreme Court decisions) providing individual and class statutory damages for unwanted robocalls and texts

 - The surprising reach of the FTC Telemarketing Sales Rule (not just to telemarketing), with equally surprising tough requirements on a broad array of businesses

-- Requirements concerning plain English and non--English disclosures.
+- Consumer rights concerning plain English and non-English disclosures

 "The manuals combine first-rate scholarship with numerous useful practice tips and aids."